 The Monitoring and Support Team works with schools to ensure federal grant compliance.
 The team distributes information to the schools, such as the DCPS Parental Right to Know Guide for families, and collects required documentation throughout the academic year.

 The Elementary and Secondary Education Act, as amended by ESSA, mandates that that LEAs provide equitable instructional and parental services to District of Columbia resident students who attend private schools.

 The Monitoring and Program Support team renders equitable services to eligible students, families and teachers through allocated federal funds.
-By working with school administrators, parents, and service providers, the team is able to implement, design, provide technical assistance and oversee fiduciary responsibility as outlined in the law.
+By working with school administrators, parents, and service providers, the team is able to implement, design, provide technical assistance and equipment[PDF], and oversee fiduciary responsibility as outlined in the law.
 A list of the current school year’s participating non-public schools is available here.